Li-shuangyi/Li-shuangyi/README.md

 ## Lishuangyi Here 👋

 Hi, I’m Li Shuangyi, INTJ-A / RCer.
-I occasionally record some odd thoughts, share the process of my experiments, and write university life guides.
+-I occasionally record some odd thoughts, share the process of my experiments, and write university life guides.
 It might be interesting, or it might just be random musings. 💬
-Hope you can find a bit of inspiration here, feel free to engage in conversation, and always welcome to visit. 🌿
+-Hope you can find a bit of inspiration here, feel free to engage in conversation, and always welcome to visit. 🌿

 ### Technical Stack:
 - 🐧 Linux